 Yes, in programmes for graduates you may apply at the earliest in the last year of your studies and you must satisfy all the academic requirements specified in the Call for Applications by the time the funded studies begin.
-You should submitted your degree certificate before funding begins.
+You should submitted your degree certificate before the funding begins.

 3. I'm already in Germany.
-Am I still eligible to apply?

-Yes, if you who have been resident in Germany for no longer than 15 months at the time of application, you are eligible to apply.
+Am I still eligible to apply for a scholarship?
+Yes, if you who have been resident in Germany for no longer than 15 months at the time of the application, you are eligible to apply.
 The reference date is the application deadline.